-Investigations is a two day workshop that deals with all aspects of an investigation at a basic to intermediate level.
+Investigations is a two day course that deals with all aspects of an investigation at a basic to intermediate level.
 The focus is on the investigator’s preparation, skills, information gathering, report writing and fairness.
 We will work through all the steps of an investigation.
 Topics will include the terms of reference or jurisdiction of the investigator, the requirement for fair process, the investigation plan, the objective standard, interviewing witnesses and gathering documents, the impact of personal observation, making factual findings, writing reports, making recommendations or decisions, and use of the report in other proceedings.
 Participants should be prepared to participate in best practice discussions and share experiences.
+The course qualifies for The Certificate in Tribunal Administrative Justice™ (CTAJ™) (14 education credits).

 - identify one topic they commonly investigate and locate the specific section of the legislation, contract or policy provisions that apply to the investigation topic (e.g. workplace harassment, unsafe condition, breach of a professional code of conduct),